GM Calls It Quits on Mary Barra’s $50 Billion Robotaxi Dream

 Now she is shutting down the business, citing the high costs to develop the technology and build out a fleet of cars in multiple cities, retreating from a once-promising market that proved full of reputational pitfalls for the automaker.

-With the decision to downgrade Cruise, GM is giving up on hopes of transforming itself into a multi-platform technology company that targeted bringing in $50 billion in revenue from robotaxi fares and subscriptions by 2030.
-The carmaker had aspired to double its revenue by 2030 on the twin pillars of autonomy and electric vehicles.
-That goal also now looks remote without Cruise as a new business and after GM scaled-back its lofty EV sales ambitions.
+With the decision to fold Cruise into the parent company, GM is giving up on hopes of transforming itself into a multi-platform technology company that targeted bringing in $50 billion in revenue from robotaxi fares and subscriptions by 2030.
+The carmaker had hoped to double its revenue by 2030 on the twin pillars of autonomy and electric vehicles.
+That goal, which GM has called “aspirational,” also now looks remote without Cruise as a new business and after GM scaled-back its EV production goals.

 “We looked at the amount of money to deploy a robotaxi business and to maintain that business and grow it, it’s quite a bit of capital,” Barra told analysts on a call Tuesday.
 “A robotaxi business is not GM’s core business.”